gvisco/potato/README.md

 #### Command: ```init```
 Create a new instance of Potato analyser.
-Each instance is bound to a knowledge file (by default ```./potato.kb```) that is used to store all the acquired data.
+Each instance is bound to a knowledge file (by default ```./potato.kb```) that is used to store all the data obtained by training the model.
 * The regular expression, needed to extract the info from the log lines, must be passed here as a parameter.
 * Markov Chain order higher than one can be set on init.

 #### Command: ```learn```
 Load a Potato analyser instance and train it.
 Use a "regular" log file to show the model how a "regular" log file should look like.
-* The knowledge file is updated with the newly acquired knowledge.
+* The knowledge file is updated with the newly obtained knowledge.

 #### Command: ```tag```
 Load a Potato analyser instance and process a log file.